 Figure out the day you want to move.

 You will need to declare this on your application.
 Note that the day you state is when your 2 years will start.
 So make sure you can leave on that day to take full advantage of your time given.
-Also I’d recommended to pick a day based on flight prices (using Google Flights).
+Also, I’d recommend picking a day based on flight prices (using Google Flights).

 Gather all the required documents.

-The application does ask about all your old passports and where you’ve traveled in the past ten years (and when), so have all your old passports handy!
+The application does ask about all your old passports and where you’ve travelled in the past ten years (and when), so have all your old passports handy!